jair-pereira/swa_controller/README.md

 - **PC (Python):** Defines the automation logic, sends button presses and their execution timing
 - **AVR:** Receives the button presses and updates its state according to the provided timing

+I am using a Teensy++ 2.0 which runs at 16 MHz.
+Any other AVR that operates at the same frequency is compatible (Arduino Nano).
+AVRs that runs on higher frequency may need small adjustment in code (likely Timer1 prescaler only).

 ## Requirement
 ### Hardware
 - 1x Teensy (at90usb1286) or Arduino (atmega32u4)